aDotInTheVoid/boxcars/docs/report/report.md

 ```

 First and foremost, I must thanks Marios Kogias for his excelent job as project
 supervisor.
+His advice and guidance thoughout the project have been stellar.

-I'd also like to thank Mathiew Parkinson, David Chisnall, Sylvan Clebsch for
+I'd also like to thank Matthew Parkinson, David Chisnall, and Sylvan Clebsch for
 providing critical feedback when presented with a much earlier version of the
 design, and pointing out a different direction to explore that ended up being
 much more fruitful than my initial attempts.